 Stereotypes and categories overlap at times.
 I create categories of stereotypes as I have stereotype examples to put into those categories.

 Much of the research shows that gossip is both positive and negative.
 I define gossip as good, bad, or ugly.
-Good gossip ignores or breaks stereotypes while bad and ugly gossip are based on negative stereotypes.
+Good gossip ignores or breaks stereotypes.
+Bad gossip uses stereotypes.
+Ugly gossip manufactures stereotypes.

 I add stereotypes as I come across them.